Slowcooker Chicken Pumpkin Chili

 Whether you make pumpkin chili in the slow cooker or instant pot, you may have extra to store or freeze.

-You can freeze this chicken and white bean pumpkin chili for up to 3-6 months.
+You can freeze it for up to 3-6 months.
 I love when I forgot about it and can look in our deep freezer and find it.

-We love to freeze food and have it on hand for a postpartum meal plan or even for easy freezable toddler meals you can just reheat.
+We love to freeze food and have it on hand for a postpartum meal plan or even for easy freezable toddler meals you can just reheat when you have zero energy to feed them.

 - First, let your chili completely cool.